Bhajan-Mehta/ManageMavenPasswords/README.md

 1. You might need to share setting.xml file to any other team mate,
 2. Sometimes, you need to screen share with some one and if you need to share/show setting.xml file.

-In all of the above cases, you don't need to worry about your passwords.
+In both of the above cases, you don't need to worry about your passwords, if those are stored in the encrypted formats rahter then in the plain texts.

 # Pre-Requisite
 You need to run this shell script on any linux supported command prompt, if you are using windows machine.